Skip to main content

 Compatible inverters and batteries

 Aiko panels are compatible with all standard solar inverters and optimisers.
-Popular pairings in the UK include Huawei SUN2000 hybrid inverters, GivEnergy All-in-One systems, SolarEdge with power optimisers, and Enphase microinverters.
+Popular pairings in the UK include the Tesla Powerwall 3 (with built-in solar inverter), Sigenergy SigenStor hybrid inverters, FoxESS H1 hybrids, Huawei SUN2000, SolarEdge with power optimisers, and Enphase microinverters.
 Your installer will recommend the best inverter match for your system size and roof layout.

 Smart Export Guarantee (SEG)